-(OFFERED AT ALEXANDRIA, LA, HOUMA, LA, LAFAYETTE, LA, METAIRIE, LA CAMPUSES)
+Diploma in Esthetics (Offered at Alexandria, LA, Lafayette, LA, and Metairie, LA Campuses)

 The Blue Cliff College Esthetics Diploma program is designed to provide the scientific knowledge, artistic principles and hands-on practice needed to become a skin care professional.
 Students are introduced to industry professional standards, to aspects of personal and career development and to the legal and ethical responsibilities of workers who interact physically with the public.